puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig_mounting/mounting-process.rst

 * **cli-topology:error-commit-patterns** - Device specific list of commit error patterns.
 The following list of patterns is checked in the input after 'commit' command is sent.
 * **cli-topology:error-patterns** - Device specific list of error patterns.
 This list is the primary source of error checking on the device.
 The list defined by this parameter can override hardcoded one specified in the code.
 * **cli-topology:parsing-engine** - Specification of the parsing system that is responsible for interpretation of device running-configuration.
 For now, supported methods are 'tree-parser' (default option) and 'batch-parser'.
-* **node-extension:reconcile** - Whether to invoke reconciliation upon connection to a device.

 .. note::